MicrosoftDocs/azure-devops-docs/release-notes/docswhatsnew/azure-devops-docs-whats-new.md

 ---
-title: "Azure DevOps docs: What's new for January 1, 2023 - December 1, 2023"
+title: "Azure DevOps docs: What's new for January 1, 2023 - January 31, 2023"
-description: "What's new in the Azure DevOps docs for January 1, 2023 - December 1, 2023."
+description: "What's new in the Azure DevOps docs for January 1, 2023 - January 31, 2023."
 ms.date: 02/01/2023
 ---

-# Azure DevOps docs: What's new for January 1, 2023 - December 1, 2023
+# Azure DevOps docs: What's new for January 1, 2023 - January 31, 2023

-Welcome to what's new in the Azure DevOps docs from January 1, 2023 through December 1, 2023.
+Welcome to what's new in the Azure DevOps docs from January 1, 2023 through January 31, 2023.
 This article lists some of the major changes to docs during this period.

 ## Artifacts